polterguy/polterguy.github.io/index.md

 * [Check out the Sonar Cloud quality gates for the project and its sub modules](https://sonarcloud.io/organizations/polterguy/projects?sort=-coverage)

-The project also complies 100% perfectly towards SOLID coding standards, and every aspect of the framework is extendible, allowing you to inject custom logic, and/or change its existing logic, without knowing anything abouts its internals in any ways.
-There are probably very few .Net Core projects in this world, if any, with the same [Quality Gate results](https://sonarcloud.io/organizations/polterguy/projects?sort=-name) as Magic.
-Each sub module in Magic has on average between 85-100% Unit Test coverage, ignoring some of the modules where unit testing cannot be performed.

 ## License Terms

 Although 95% of Magic's source code is Open Source, and licensed as MIT, Magic will [cost you a fee](https://servergardens.com/buy/) of €49 for a single developer license.
-This allows you to create and publish as many Magic applications as you please (no royalties).
+One such license allows a single developer to create and publish as many Magic applications as needed (no royalties).
+The license is valid for the entirety of the current release cycle, which is the 8.x version, giving you free updates.

 ## Quality gates